contao/contao/UPGRADE.md

 ## Version 4.* to 5.0

+## eval->orderField in PageTree and Picker widgets

+Support for a separate database `orderField` column has been removed.
+Use `isSortable` instead which stores the order in the same database column.

 ### Simple Token Parser

 Tokens which are not valid PHP variable names (e.g. `##0foobar##`) are not supported anymore by the